 Isn’t coconut oil a saturated fat?
 The saturated fat in coconut oil is a medium-chain fatty acid that does not require the L-Carnitine enzymes to cross into the mitochondria, nor does it require bile from the gallbladder.
 While we don’t know yet how the APOA2 gene responds to coconut oil, we do know that it has been consistently found in studies to decrease appetite, reduce caloric consumption, not affect blood lipids, increase weight loss and lower abdominal fat.

 What About Exercise and APOA2?

-Since this gene affects lipoprotein lipase that is only activated during movement, I would recommended consistent movement throughout the the day along with your exercise routine.
+Since this gene affects lipoprotein lipase that is only activated during movement, I would recommend consistent movement throughout the day along with your exercise routine.
 If you have to sit for your job, try a standing desk or take multiple standing and stretching breaks.

 How Do I Find My Genotype for APOA2?

 If you used 23andme, sign in to your account and click on the “Wellness Reports” on the left side.
 Then click on “Saturated Fat and Weight.”